 I have the Foodie Pro theme, and I love it because it’s versatile!
 I can create a professional looking design and change things as I see fit without worrying if the theme would be able to support the changes I wanted to make.
 I change my mind a lot, so this is truly a great feature for a profitable blog.

 If you’re like me who’s constantly lost in the sea of blogs and social media, there’s always room for more learning and improvement.

-I’m so excited for you, and to make sure that you get all the help you need, I recommend that you sign up for my newsletter so you can access our subscriber vault.
-It is where I keep all my personal blogging notes (how i manage my profitable blog) and worksheets, with some helpful printables for my subscribers to use!
+I’m so excited for you, and to make sure that you get all the help you need, don’t forget to sign up for our newsletter so you can access any updates and freebies.

 And that’s it! 🙂